-In July the best way to spend the day in Munich is outdoors: very early in the morning at the traditional Kocherlball, at the open-air classical music concert on Odeonsplatz and at the popular Sommernachtstraum fireworks in the Olympic Park.
+In July the best way to spend the day in Munich is outdoors: very early in the morning at the traditional Kocherlball, at the open-air classical music concert on Odeonsplatz and at the popular Sommernachtstraum fireworks in the Olympiapark.

-The Tollwood (festival) in the Olympiapark (park) stands for summery lightness – and this year, from 15.6. to 16.7.2023, serious topics will again be on the agenda: Tolerance, diversity of cultures, fair animal husbandry and a sustainable approach to nature, which is also lived out at the festival.
+The Tollwood festival in the Olympiapark stands for summery lightness – and this year, from 21 June to 21 July 2024, serious topics will again be on the agenda: Tolerance, diversity of cultures, fair animal husbandry and a sustainable approach to nature, which is also lived out at the festival.
 People from all over the world chat at wooden tables and green hills over beer and international organic food.
 Famous musicians play jazz, rock or pop in the circus tents.
 There are also unusual theatre productions and fascinating performances by artists and acrobats.
 All this is surrounded by the stands of the "Market of Ideas", where all kinds of handicrafts are offered for sale.

-In the middle of the English Garden , the dirndls turn here at around six in the morning: during the traditional folk dance "Kocherlball" at the Chinese Tower, the sun and the heart rise simultaneously.
-In the 19th century, simple cooks, errand boys, nannies and domestic servants met here to dance before work.
+In the middle of the Englischer Garten (park), the dirndls turn here at around six in the morning: during the traditional Kocherlball at the Chinesischer Turm, the sun and the heart rise simultaneously.
+In the 19th century, cooks, errand boys, nannies and domestic servants met here to dance before work.
 Since 1989, thousands of people have been gathering to twirl around with each other during waltzes, polkas, doubles and Munich Française – often in old uniforms and bourgeois clothes from the 19th century.
 People also party around it in the beer garden and picnic on the meadows.

-Kocherlball, 16 July 2023 from 6 to 10 o'clock, Chinese Tower in the English Garden
+Kocherlball, 20 July 2024 from 6 to 10 am, Chinesischer Turm in the Englischer Garten

-It doesn't get much more Munich than this: on Mariahilfplatz in the Au district of Munich, people like to get together in traditional costume for the Auer Dult – or to be more precise, the Jakobidult.
-From 29 July to 6 August 2023, around 100,000 guests celebrate summer here – each to their own liking: children love the nostalgic chain carousels, handmade dolls' clothes, small furniture for their playhouses at home and the candy floss.
+It doesn't get much more Munich than this: on Mariahilfplatz in the Au district, people like to get together in traditional costume for the Auer Dult – or to be more precise, the Jakobidult.
+From 27 July to 4 August 2024, around 100,000 guests celebrate summer here – each to their own liking: children love the nostalgic chain carousel, handmade dolls' clothes, small furniture for their playhouses at home and the candy floss.
 Adults browse pottery, knitted jackets or practical household goods – and treat themselves to a beer or a fresh steamed dumpling in between.
 Dult is cult!

 The Munich district of Pasing has a long folk festival tradition.
 After a two-year break due to Corona, the people of Pasing and their guests can once again look forward to five days of funfair hustle and bustle with a fairground, beer garden and beer tent, where the Stadtmüller family takes care of the visitors' thirst.
 Many people know the family as the hosts of the Fischer-Vroni at the Oktoberfest.
 In Pasing they serve fish specialities and Bavarian classics as well as vegetarian and vegan dishes.
 And the best part: every evening a different band plays, from Bavarian brass band music to casual rock, pop and indie covers.

-Pasinger Vorwiesn, date follows in spring 2023, Munich-Pasing, fairground at the corner of Silberdistelstraße and Weinbergerstraße.
+Pasinger Vorwiesn, 24 to 28 July 2024, Munich-Pasing, fairground at the corner of Silberdistelstrasse and Weinbergerstrasse.

-The Munich Opera Festival will take place from 23 June to 31 July 2023 to close the season.
-With opera premieres, ballet, concerts and song recitals, the Bavarian State Opera presents an extensive festival programme, which this year focuses on three major works by Richard Strauss.
+The Munich Opera Festival will take place from 28 June to 31 July 2024 at the end of the season.
+With opera premieres, ballets, concerts and recitals, the Bayerische Staatsoper (opera) presents an extensive festival programme, which this year focuses on three major works by Richard Strauss.

 In a wonderful atmosphere between the Hofgarten, Feldherrnhalle and Theatinerkirche, around 16,000 guests experience music of the highest standard at the “Classic at Odeonsplatz“.
 For more than 20 years now, the classical music concert has been delighting its visitors with the best orchestras and world-famous stars in the open air.